Sunday, 25 September 2022

 The yogis say that crystals can amplify energy, both good and bad.
 They can be used for energy healing.
 Before using them, it is said that they need to be physically and energetically cleaned.
 Physical cleaning involves washing them with water (some say salt water).
 Energetic cleaning includes various methods such as exposing them to incense and also chanting mantras of God.

 As you know, I am a fan of mantras.
 I trust nothing in the world so much as my mantra.
-I therefore held my little group of cystals in my left hand one day in the past week as I did my usual mantra recitation of the ashtakshara of Narayana (holding my Tulasi japa mala in my right hand at heart level).
+I therefore held my little group of crystals in my left hand one day in the past week as I did my usual mantra recitation of the ashtakshara of Narayana (holding my Tulasi japa mala in my right hand at heart level).

 I visualised Narayana within me (in the anahata heart chakra) and prayed to Him for help and healing both for myself and for all.
 I asked for His blessing that the crystals would be cleansed and charged with His holy mantra that I was reciting.
 I prayed that these crystals would help to heal me and all those who needed healing in the world.
 I felt nothing special during this practice except a strong feeling that the crystals had been blessed.